 The results of dermal fillers are not permanent, even though a filler substance may be considered permanent.
-The continued aging of your face and variables in the absorption of fillers will affect now long your results last.
+The continued aging of your face an variables in the absorption of fillers will affect how long your results last.

-Most regions treated with filler will maintain results for 1-2 years depending on the product used; however the lips typically enjoy a shorter duration of filler effectiveness, on the order of 6 months to a year.
+Most regions treated with filler will maintain results for 1-2 years depending or the product used; however the lips typically erior a snorter duration of filler effectiveness or the order of 6 months to a year.

 Should you choose not to repeat treatment, your appearance will return to its original condition.
-Plumped lips will lose volume and improved wrinkles, creases and scars will visibly recess and fully reappear in time.
+Plumped lips will lose volume and improved wrinkles, creases, and scars will visibly recess and fully reappear in time.